mikegowen/react-starter/README.md

 `npm install -g nodemon`

 Nodemon monitors your server files and automatically restart it when changes are made.
-It's best to install this globally since you can use it for all of your Node apps.
+It’s best to install this globally since you can use it for all of your Node apps.

 ## Install CORS

 `npm install cors`

-This permits your client to talk to your server even though they are not in the same domain.
+This permits your client to talk to your server even though they are not on the same domain.

 ## Create a server folder

-`mkdir server`
+`mkdir src/server`

 ## Create a server file

-`touch server/index.js`
+`touch src/server/index.js`

 This is the file that will contain your Express server and routes.